yugr/SchoolTracker/README.md

 # What is this

-Simple repo to show location of highly-rated Moscow schools.
+Simple tool to show location of highly-rated Moscow schools.
 School ratings have been taken from
 * official school rating
 * [RAEX rating](https://raex-a.ru/releases/2020/21April)